Ricky Robinson

 Why Strategic resilience is basic business

-Risk has undoubtedly occupied the minds of businesspeople since – well, the dawn of trading!
-In recent decades business risk has been studied mainly in the shape of competitive threats, with business leaders and strategists developing models and approaches to come out on top.
-Michael Porter’s 1979 Five Forces framework, recently updated to Six Forces, for example, remains relevant.
+Risk has occupied the minds of businesspeople since the dawn of trading.
+In recent decades, business leaders have studied risk mainly through the lens of competitive threats.
+They have developed models and approaches to come out on top.
+Michael Porter’s 1979 Five Forces framework, recently updated to Six Forces, remains relevant today.
 Intel Corporation pioneer Andy Grove took competitive threats very seriously.
-‘Staying paranoid’ was his tenet, encapsulating his belief that someone would inevitably upend the industry.
+Staying alert was his tenet.
+He believed someone would inevitably upend the industry.

 Hubris or humility?
 Ego or openness?